 A recent initiative, revamping foreign worker visas, has brought problems for and complaints from business.
 The announced toughening of the citizenship requirements that makes the English test excessively difficult has been sharply criticised.

-Dutton has not so far managed to secure the departure of any of the refugees from Manus Island and Nauru that the US agreed to take.
+Dutton has not so far managed to secure the departure of any of the refugees from Manus Island and Nauru that the United States agreed to take.

-When he became leader Turnbull wouldn’t have Dutton on cabinet’s National Security Committee.
+When he became leader Turnbull wouldn’t have Dutton on cabinet’s national security committee.
 He fought his way back into that key group.
 He and Turnbull drew close.
-With Liberal conservatives coalescing around him as their factional heavyweight, Dutton made himself a guardsman for Turnbull.
+With Liberal conservatives coalescing around him as their factional heavyweight, Dutton made himself a guardsman for the Prime Minister.

 Turnbull is understandably sensitive to suggestions that the planned home affairs ministry is all about Dutton, whose continued support is so vital to him.

-Those around Turnbull insist he has long been committed to a shake-up of national security arrangements, exploring the issues on overseas trips.
+Those around the Prime Minister insist Turnbull has long been committed to a shake up of national security arrangements, exploring the issues on overseas trips.

 Not only did Brandis speak enthusiastically about the new arrangements, but he pointed out that because of his multiple responsibilities he hadn’t been able to focus exclusively on his national security duties.